 Progress from Key Stage 1 to Key Stage 2 has been also measured as very high.

-Very good overall value added was made in reading and maths.
-Pupil Profiles have been created to try and analyse why some children did not make expected progress.
+Very good overall value added was made.

 PASTORAL CARE

 We aim at Holy Cross to provide an atmosphere of positive reinforcement where all children's successes and achievements are recognised.
 Positive praise motivates children and encourages appropriate behaviour.
 A variety of tangible rewards are provided for the children from house points to stickers, bookmarks, badges and certificates.